bernatferragut/CCT/Introductions/Scratch.md

 ## Reflection
-* Do you understand properly the two distinct ways to move in Scratch?
+* Do you understand the two distinct ways to move in Scratch?
 * Why would you choose one over the other and when?

 ## Remix